filipe-silva/FireflyIII.Net/generated/docs/BudgetsApi.md

             config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new BudgetsApi(config);
-            var id = 1;  // int | The ID of the budget.
-The budget limit MUST be associated to the budget ID. var limitId = 1;  // int | The ID of the budget limit.
+            var id = 123;  // string | The ID of the budget.
+The budget limit MUST be associated to the budget ID. var limitId = 123;  // string | The ID of the budget limit.
 The budget limit MUST be associated to the budget ID.

             try
             {